galaxyproject/training-material/topics/single-cell/tutorials/alevin-commandline/tutorial.md

 All the required input parameters are described in [the documentation](https://salmon.readthedocs.io/en/latest/alevin.html), but for the ease of use, they are presented below as well:

-- `-l`: library type (same as salmon), we recommend using ISR for both Drop-seq and 10x-v2 chemistry.
+- `-l`: library type (same as Salmon), we recommend using ISR for both Drop-seq and 10x-v2 chemistry.

 - `-1`: CB+UMI file(s), alevin requires the path to the FASTQ file containing CB+UMI raw sequences to be given under this command line flag.
 Alevin also supports parsing of data from multiple files as long as the order is the same as in -2 flag.
 That's our barcodes_701.fastq file.